zieglerk/python-tutorials/README.md

 ### array
 This module defines an object type which can compactly represent an array of basic values: characters, integers, floating point numbers.
 Arrays are sequence types and behave very much like lists, except that the type of objects stored in them is constrained.

+### time
+This module provides various time-related functions.

+### os
+This module provides a portable way of using operating system dependent functionality.

+### collections
+This module implements specialized container datatypes providing alternatives to Python’s general purpose built-in containers, dict, list, set, and tuple.

+### itertools
+This module implements a number of iterator building blocks inspired by constructs from APL, Haskell, and SML.
+Each has been recast in a form suitable for Python.

+### multiprocessing
+multiprocessing is a package that supports spawning processes using an API similar to the threading module.

 ## Favorite Non-Standard Packages

 ### NumPy